What Is My FIRE Number? How to Calculate Early Retirement

 | 75% | 7 years | Extreme frugality or very high income |

-These numbers assume a 5% real (after-inflation) return on investments and starting from zero savings.
+These assume 5% real returns and starting from zero.
 Your actual timeline will differ based on your starting balance and investment returns.

 The Types of FIRE